Skip to main content

 Bills approved by both the House and Senate go to the Governor for consideration.
 If the Governor signs (or declines to veto) a bill, it becomes state law.
 If the Governor vetoes a bill, it does not become state law unless the Legislature overrides the veto.

-OMMA Chief of Staff Barrett Brown explains the legislative process in an episode of High Points.
+OMMA Chief of Staff Barrett Brown explains the legislative process in the video above.

 Previous Years